JDewhirst/eng86/C#_Core/Notes/04_methods.md

 ## Methods

 Code blocks that only run when they're called.
 You can pass data, known as parameters, into a method.
-Methods are used to perform certain actions, also known as functions.
+Methods are used to perform certain actions.
+Also known as functions.

 Methods are useful for reusable code, define it once and use it many times.